 Summary Mermaid pose (Eka Pada Rajakapotasana variation) is an expert-level yoga hold that stacks a deep hip opener, a quadriceps stretch, and a backbend with a shoulder bind into a single shape.
 Primary muscles stretched: hip flexors (psoas, iliacus), quadriceps, piriformis, and chest.
-A 2016 study in the International Journal of Yoga found that consistent yoga practice significantly improved flexibility and balance in athletes (Polsgrove et al., 2016).
+A 2016 study in the International Journal of Yoga found that 10 weeks of consistent yoga practice significantly improved flexibility and balance in college athletes (Polsgrove et al., 2016).
 The pose demands patience.
 You earn the bind by opening the front hip first through weeks of half pigeon.
 No equipment needed, though a strap and a block help during the bind progression.
-Mermaid pose builds the combined hip and shoulder mobility that carries into every other advanced yoga shape.
+Practiced consistently, mermaid builds the combined hip and shoulder mobility that carries into every other advanced yoga shape.

-Here's the thing.
-Mermaid pose isn't actually one pose.
-It's a stack of three things happening at once: a deep front hip opener (the pigeon base), a back leg quad stretch, and a shoulder bind with a gentle backbend.
+Mermaid pose is really a stack of three things happening at once: a deep front hip opener (the pigeon base), a back leg quad stretch, and a shoulder bind with a gentle backbend.
 Each of those is hard on its own.
-Put them together and you get a shape that most people can't safely attempt for months, maybe longer.
-Actually, let me back up.
-That's not a discouragement.
+Put them together and you get a shape that most people can't safely attempt for months.
+That isn't a discouragement.
 It's a roadmap.
-Because every piece of this pose is trainable.
-You just can't skip the steps.
+Every piece of this pose is trainable; you just can't skip the steps.

-Mermaid pose muscles targeted: hip flexors and piriformis open through the pigeon base, quadriceps and psoas stretch through the back leg bend, and the chest and shoulders open through the overhead bind.
+Mermaid pose muscles engaged and stretched: hip flexors and piriformis open through the pigeon base, quadriceps and psoas stretch through the back leg bend, and the chest and shoulders open through the overhead bind.

 How to Do Mermaid Pose (Step-by-Step)